Duplicate, Google Chose Different Canonical Than User

 2. Redirect to the Original Web Page:

-If the canonical URL of the web page is correct, but Google has identified the duplicate page URL is canonical, please do the following step to fix the issue,
+If the canonical URL of the web page is correct, but Google has identified the duplicate page URL is canonical, please follow the following steps to fix the issue,

 Once these steps are done, don’t forget to select validate fix in Google Search Console.